YangDai2003/Kori/README.md

 [<img alt="Get it on GitHub" src="screenshots/github.png" width="200px">](https://github.com/YangDai2003/Kori/releases)

 To balance the account fees of the app store, the app will be sold at a very low price.
 You can also get it for free from GitHub.
 The app itself is no different.
+Thank you for your support and understanding.

 ## ✨ Key Features